How long does it take to resolve a personal injury case?

 Typical Length of Time: Days to Weeks, Depending on the Complexity of the Case

 Cases sometimes settle the night before trial, but a jury or bench trial will take place for those that do not.
-An attorney representing you at trial must understand how to pick a jury who will understand your claim, the rules of evidence, how to direct and cross-examine witnesses, when and how to use expert witnesses, when to object to violations made by the defendant’s legal team, and how to compel the jury to rule in your favor and award the right amount of damages during opening and closing statements.
+An attorney representing you at trial must understand how to pick a jury who will understand your claim, the rules of evidence, how to direct and cross-examine witnesses, when and how to use expert witnesses, when to object to violations made by the defendant’s legal team, and how to compel the jury to rule in your favor and award the right amount of during opening and closing statements.

 Step 9: Collecting a Judgment, Post-Trial Motions, and Appeals